Biology Course Offerings

 This course is designed to introduce students to the amazing diversity of organisms in our world.
 We will discuss how organisms within this diversity survive, function, reproduce, and behave in their natural environment.
 In addition, we will learn how environmental change, both natural and human-caused, affects diversity.
 Meanwhile, we will explore interesting questions scientists ask about diversity.
 Ultimately, each student will leave this course with: 1) an enhanced appreciation for the diversity of life on Earth, 2) an understanding of how this diversity has arisen, 3) an awareness of the effects of humans on diversity, 4) an understanding of how scientists ask and answer questions, and 5) an understanding of the complex interactions that take place within biological communities.

 BIOL 120 General Biology 1 – GS 4

-A lecture and laboratory study of living systems with particular emphasis on the molecular, cellular and tissue levels of organization in both plants and animals.
+A lecture and laboratory study of living systems with particular emphasis on the molecular, cellular, and tissue levels of organization in plants, animals and prokaryotes.
 Genetic mechanisms and aspects of development are included.
 Fall semester.
-This course also serves as the first of a two semester introductory biology sequence for the biology major.
+This course also serves as the first of a two- semester introductory biology sequence for the Biology major.

 BIOL 121 General Biology 2

 A lecture and laboratory study of living organisms, with emphasis on heterotrophic protists and animals.
-Evolutionary theory and processes, morphology, taxonomy and physiology are covered in detail.
+Evolutionary theory and processes, morphology, taxonomy, physiology, ecology and diversity are covered in detail.
 Prerequisite: BIOL 120.
 Spring semester.